Sunday, December 24, 2006

 children in everything we think about life.
 That’s the nature of what a

-– Chaya Sasonkin
+mother is. – Chaya Sasonkin

 Has anyone been able to read the New Harvest newsletter I forwarded two weeks ago?
 Tomorrow’s discussion will center around the first three pages of the newsletter.
 Let me know if you need me to send it to you again.
 Looking forward to seeing everyone again!